With paid search marketing, it takes all the running you can do, just to stay in the same place.

 From automation and smart bidding strategies to creative campaign management, video first, and multi-channel attribution tracking, 2020 is a promising year for paid search marketers.
 PPC campaign managers should make sure they don’t lose sight of the big picture and control the general ROAS by making changes to different channels.

 It takes strategic and creative thinking to stay on top of the 2020 paid search marketing trends.
+For more digital marketing insights, check out this selection of marketing blogs.

 While you’re on it, take a peek at what 2020 has in store for SEO, too.
 See the top 5 SEO trends for 2020 with actionable tips for your digital marketing strategy.